 Methadone Maintaining Prescribers are encouraged to pursue a minimum of 20 hours of formal continuing medical education in some aspect of addiction medicine every 5 years (time spent at a recognized OAT workshop/course qualifies).

 Prescribers are encouraged to complete the Understanding Stigma online course through CAMH.

-Buprenorphine/Naloxone (Bup/Nx) Initiating Prescribers

-Due to the requirements of care when prescribing buprenorphine/naloxone (vs methadone), the only distinction between an Initiating and a Maintaining Prescribers for Bup/Nx, is that the Initiating Bup/Nx Prescriber evaluates patients on their suitability for treatment with OAT and may initiate patients on Bup/Nx while working closely with an interdisciplinary team that offers a range of services and support to the patient.